 Learn more about myopia and other conditions with the team at Southside Eye Care

 Drs.
-Michael Keverline, Theodore Hallberg, and Erin Savage are available to help patients in the Chesapeake, VA area with their eye care needs.
+Michael Keverline and Theodore Hallberg are available to help patients in the Chesapeake, VA area with their eye care needs.
 If you live in the community and want to speak to a professional about your vision health, call (757) 484-0101 today to request an appointment..
 We are committed to helping educate patients and their families about eye care solutions.